Director of Human Needs and Global Resources (HNGR)

 About Laura S. Meitzner Yoder

-Since 2008, Laura has taught North American students about sustainability and field research in rural and international development, in Thailand, Bhutan, Indiana, and elsewhere.
+Since 2008, Laura has taught about sustainability and field research on rural and international development, in Thailand, Bhutan, Indiana, and elsewhere.
 She is keenly interested in the socio-political, legal, and faith dimensions of environmental issues worldwide.
-Her interests include languages, writing, tropical fruits, cooking and eating international foods, histories of botanical exploration and colonial governance, walking in forest shade, swimming, and asking questions.
+Her interests include languages, writing, tropical fruits, histories of botanical exploration and colonial governance, walking in forest shade, swimming, and asking questions.

 Membership in Professional Societies